anydigital/drupal-bricks/README.md

-# Drupal Bricks
+# Bricks

 **Bricks** — is a revolutionary new way of creating rich content in Drupal.
 Thanks to the powerful contributions like ECK and Entity Reference, Bricks itself is just 200 lines of code.

-In terms of concept Bricks is a new generation of [Paragraphs](https://www.drupal.org/project/paragraphs), drop-in replacement for [Panelizer](https://www.drupal.org/project/panelizer) and a good friend to [Display Suite](https://www.drupal.org/project/ds) and [WYSIWYG](https://www.drupal.org/project/ckeditor).
+In terms of concept Bricks is a new generation of [Paragraphs](https://www.drupal.org/project/paragraphs), drop-in replacement for [Panelizer](https://www.drupal.org/project/panelizer) and a good friend to [Display Suite](https://www.drupal.org/project/ds) and [CKEditor](https://www.drupal.org/project/ckeditor) or any other [WYSIWYG](https://www.drupal.org/project/wysiwyg).

 ![Bricks UI](https://www.drupal.org/files/bricks-ui.png)